(to be continued in Part 5, "The End of an Era in Detroit -- The Mexico City Sale".... (coming later!))

 Prior to its introduction, most transit coaches of that

-In July 1950, the Engineering Division of General
+In July of 1950, the Engineering Division of

-GM diesels should sooner or later replace everything on the property.
-Earlier that year he had commissioned GM Truck &
+GM diesels should evetually replace everything on the property.
+Earlier that year Nowicki commissioned GM Truck &

 Coach to conduct a study to determine how many large GM buses would be needed to handle the DSR's major routes.